barry-napier/nest/README.md

-# Nest CSS Framework
+# Nest UI

-A modern, lightweight CSS framework designed for simplicity and flexibility.
+A modern, classless CSS framework designed to work seamlessly with your design system in Figma.
+It prioritizes semantic design tokens, accessible native elements, and minimal configuration.

+Instead of relying on utility classes, Nest UI styles native HTML elements out of the box, and uses [BEM](https://getbem.com/) where necessary for structured, component-driven styling.
+It encourages clear separation between design tokens, themes, elements, and components.

 ## 🚀 Quick Start